 Finally, quite a few papers, published more recently than our first papers (that include [1]), have closer relationships with our work: although they do not use the term RCPS, they use that concept or closely related ones, i.e. a ket whose coefficients are random variables, or at least related to random variables.
-More precisely, in [59] the ket coefficients are defined as "functions of complex-valued random variables $\boldsymbol{\xi}$ " where $\boldsymbol{\xi}$ is a vector, whereas in [60] these coefficients themselves "are chosen at random from some given probability distribution".
-Moreover, both [59] and [60] then only focus on quite specific probability distributions: see the symmetries and constraints on even and odd functions imposed in [59], together with the three specific probability densities defined in its Table I, e.g. leading to states that are uniformly distributed over the unit sphere; instead [60] "consider[s] the [ket coefficients] as iid (real, complex or quaternion-real) Gaussian variables with zero mean" (which, by the way, cannot be an accurate model of actual behavior: the modulus of a ket coefficient is upper bounded by one, so that this coefficient cannot have an unbounded Gaussian density).
+More precisely, in [53] the ket coefficients are defined as "functions of complex-valued random variables ξ " where ξ is a vector, whereas in [54] these coefficients themselves "are chosen at random from some given probability distribution".
+Moreover, both [53] and [54] then only focus on quite specific probability distributions: see the symmetries and constraints on even and odd functions imposed in [53], together with the three specific probability densities defined in its Table I, e.g. leading to states that are uniformly distributed over the unit sphere; instead, [54] states that it "consider[s] the [ket coefficients] as iid (real, complex or quaternion-real) Gaussian variables with zero mean" 13.
 In contrast, as stated above, we allow arbitrary probability distributions for the ket coefficients.